null

 Easy to store.
 Easy to put in specially designed feeders.
 Fantastic cold-weather nutrition source for birds.

-mixed bird seed mix blend
+Good mixed seed

 Avoid the junk, and include plenty of sunflower seed, cracked corn, white proso millet, maybe even peanut hearts.